Dudeștii Noi: Demographics

-Dudeștii Noi had a population of 3,179 inhabitants at the 2011 census, up 33% from the 2002 census.
-Most inhabitants are Romanians (86.66%), larger minorities being represented by Roma (5.32%), Hungarians (1.45%) and Germans (1.38%).
-For 4.5% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (85.09%), but there are also minorities of Roman Catholics (4.28%), Pentecostals (2.96%) and Baptists (1.13%).
-For 4.53% of the population, religious affiliation is unknown.
+Dudeștii Noi had a population of 3,665 inhabitants at the 2021 census, up 15.29% from the 2011 census.
+Most inhabitants are Romanians (80.7%), with a minority of Roma (7.72%).
+For 9.57% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (76.39%), but there are also minorities of Pentecostals (4.28%), Roman Catholics (2.78%), Baptists (2.34%) and Adventists (1.14%).
+For 11.32% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Dudeștii Noi is administered by a mayor and a local council composed of 13 councilors.
+The mayor, Ion Goșa, from the National Liberal Party, has been in office since 2020.
+As from the 2024 local elections, the local council has the following composition by political parties:

 Culture

 The Heimatortsgemeinschaft (Home Town Community) upholds the German traditions of Dudeștii Noi.
 The goals of the association are to foster relations between original residents and fellow countrymen living abroad, as well as to preserve traditional customs.
 The community meets regularly since 1957, and biannually since 1981 in the area of Augsburg, Germany.
 Holy masses are said and church services are held during those gatherings, followed by traditional Kirchweih dance presentations and parades in traditional costumes, to the tunes of traditional oompah-style brass bands.